stackmuncher/stm_app/README.md

 # Profile Builder for Global Directory of Software Developers

-#### StackMuncher app analyses local Git repositories and creates a profile on https://stackmuncher.com, a Global Directory of Software Developers.
+#### StackMuncher app helps developers find work that matches their skills and interests.
+It analyzes your commits in your local Git repositories and builds a profile in the [Global Directory of Software Developers](https://stackmuncher.com).

 The code analysis is non-judgemental.
 It simply collects the facts such as what languages and frameworks are used, number of lines of code or library use.
-All that data is assembled into a Developer Profile to help someone looking for your skills find you.
+All that data is assembled into a Developer Profile to help someone looking for your skills to find you.

 ## Privacy